 BSc, MSc, DPhil

-The main objective of my DPhil is to extend these findings by investigating COMT’s impact on brain functions beyond memory (like emotional processing and reward sensitivity) but more importantly, how the links between dopamine, COMT and memory are altered by environmental factors like stress.
+The main objective of my DPhil was to extend these findings by investigating COMT’s impact on brain functions beyond memory (like emotional processing) but more importantly, how the links between dopamine, COMT and memory are altered by environmental factors like stress.

 I am also a tutor on the FSL course and FMRIB's Graduate Course for MRI analysis.